abinit/abinit/doc/tutorial/compilation.md

 libxcf90 is the F90 library
 libxcf03  is the F2003 library

-Disscu FCFLAGS and FCDFLAGS
+TODO: Discuss FCFLAGS and FCDFLAGS

 ## Installing FFTW

 FFTW is a C library for computing the Fast Fourier transform in one or more dimensions.
-ABINIT already provides an internal implementation of the FFT algorithm hence FFTW is an optional dependency although highly recommended if you care about **performance**. as FFTW (or, even better, the intel DFTI library provided by MKL) is usually faster than the internal ABINIT version.
+ABINIT already provides an internal implementation of the FFT algorithm hence FFTW is considered an optional dependency although it is highly recommended if you care about **performance**.
+Indeed FFTW (or, even better, the intel DFTI library provided by MKL) is usually faster than the internal ABINIT version.

 The FFTW source code can be downloaded from [fftw.org](http://www.fftw.org/),